MWRuszczycky/btx/README.md

 11. Send `Fishes1999` to `some_other.bib` too.
 12. Summarize the final context, which is empty, and the three final bibliographies.

-## To do
+## To do and known issues

-1. Improve error handling for the `edit` command.
+1. "at" symbols (i.e., '@') in BibTeX comment lines cause parsing problems.
+2. The `edit` command needs to handle parsing errors better.
-2. Implement a REPL for interactive manipulation of bibliographies.
+3. Implement a REPL for interactive manipulation of bibliographies.
-3. Fix up comments.
+4. The general help string needs to be written.
+5. Errors should be `Text` and not `String`.
+6. Several functions still need commenting.